 Anti-bribery and corruption (ABAC) – A global movement to disrupt bribery and corruption – a form of financial crime – particularly within procurement practices and supply chains.
 TPRM programs should assess the ABAC risks within the organization as well as within third parties.

-Audit trail – An audit trail is a source of records that provides evidence of the sequence of activities that have affected a specific operation, procedure, or event.
+Audit trail – A source of records that provides evidence of the sequence of activities that have affected a specific operation, procedure, or event.
 Audit trails are important in third-party risk management to provide evidence of the activities taken in the assessment, due diligence, monitoring, and management of third parties.
 They are important to demonstrate compliance to management, auditors, and examiners.

 Cloud services – Services and infrastructure, provided by a third party, that are accessed remotely.